aclaf/flagrant/docs/explanation/grammar.md

 When `strict_posix_options=True`:

-- Once the first positional is encountered, all subsequent arguments become positionals
+- Once the first positional is encountered, all following arguments become positionals
 - This includes arguments that structurally look like options

 ```bash